Year of Call:

 Michael sits on the Education & Training Sub-Committee of the Association of Pension Lawyers.
 He is a member of COMBAR and the Chancery Bar Association.
 He is also called to the Bar of Northern Ireland.

-Michael acted throughout the Safeway litigation the case of Safeway v (1) Newton (2) Safeway Pension Trustees Ltd EWCA Civ 869; EWCA Civ 1482 (led by Andrew Short QC), a claim that represents a significant authority in the context of equalisation claims and their interpretation of EU case law (as well as being a leading authority on the interpretation of pension scheme documentation).
+Michael acted throughout the Safeway litigation (Safeway v (1) Newton (2) Safeway Pension Trustees Ltd EWCA Civ 869; EWCA Civ 1482), involving equalisation & discrimination arguments and the interpretation of EU case law (as well as being a leading authority on the interpretation of pension scheme documents).
 Believed to be the largest equalisation claim to have come before the courts (the claim was worth over £100 million), Michael (led by Andrew Short QC) was successful both in the Court of Appeal and in the CJEU in arguing that levelling down was prohibited even where the rules of the scheme allowed it.

 Other cases (recent, or ongoing) that he has conduct of as sole counsel include: